TommyTran732/Arch-Setup-Script/README.md

 This is my installer for Arch Linux.
 It sets up a BTRFS system with encrypted `/boot` and full snapper support (both snapshotting and rollback work!).
 It also includes various system hardening configurations.

-The script was originally based off [easy-arch](https://github.com/classy-giraffe/easy-arch).
+The script is based on [easy-arch](https://github.com/classy-giraffe/easy-arch).
 However, it diverges substantially from the original project does not follow its development.

 Visit my Matrix group: https://invite.arcticfoxes.net/#/#tommy:arcticfoxes.net